RELEASE

 • osbuild_release

 Each configuration block can also optionally specify a failable key.
-For live images it should have a boolean value.
-For live media and image build it should be a list of strings containing architectures that are optional.
+It should be a list of strings containing architectures that are optional.
 If any deliverable fails on an optional architecture, it will not abort the whole compose.
 If the list contains only "*", all arches will be substituted.

 Live Media Settings